orsolyalukacs/moview/README.md

 ### Improvements to be made:
 - Use Router and history to be able to go back after clicking _'Related'_.
 - Write tests with Jest and enzyme.
+- Filter Wikipedia Api calls by only showing the movie searched for, and not redirect pages.